matehackers/mategame-sdk/README.md

 **Official Project Description**: <http://matehackers.org/doku.php?id=video_game>

+## Features of this SDK

+* Documentation on the API functions
+* Examples of how to program for the Mategame Hardware
+* A "simulator" for your games.
+  * It's actually a method of compiling Arduino sketches using the TVout, Controllers and other libraries as x86 applications
+* Makefiles and project files to help bootstrap your project
+* Hardware Peripherals specification and APIs

 ## Example source code

 There are many examples in the `examples` folder.
 Most of them are taken from [here](http://nootropicdesign.com/hackvision/games.html), but we'll be putting up some games and utility libraries.